Qinti/nazca/README.md

 ```

 #### Object states
-One thing inherited from the CSS are the object states, called
+One thing inherited from the CSS is the object states, called
 <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes" target="_blank">pseudo-classes</a>.
 In nazca
-you can have a special proerty of the class, defined with prefix `:`.
-Compiler will generate a pseudo-class inside your
+you can have a special property of the class, defined with prefix `:`.
+The compiler will generate a pseudo-class inside
-css file.
-States should be CSS-only objects, which means they could only have CSS properties, no custom properties or
+your css file.
+States should be CSS-only objects, which means they could only have CSS properties, no custom properties
-methods should used, as the content of your `*font-face` directive is written "as is" in the resulting `*.css` file
+or methods should used, as the content of your `*font-face` directive is written "as is" in the resulting `*.css` file
 ```javascript
 class Link < a {
     display: block;